-Excellent Support and Guidance !
+Excellent Support and Guidance!

-Universitat Oberta de Catalunya - Corporate.....Our Partner:
+UOC University - Corporate Department.....Our Partner:

-UOC Corporate Consulting (corporate area of the University) offers a learning solution designed using a state-of-the-art methodology that provides maximum impact and efficiency in all contexts by blending on-site workshops, sessions, immersive experiences, and collaborative and online learning.

-The contents have been prepared by the lecturers and organized by the teaching team of the Universitat Oberta de Catalunya (Corporate area of the University).
-The objective is to facilitate better quality study and understanding for the learner.
+UOC (UOC Corporate Consulting) offers an online learning solution designed with a pioneering methodology that provides maximum impact and efficiency.
+The contents have been designed by the instructors and organised by the teaching team of the Universitat Oberta de Catalunya (Corporate Area of the University).
+The aim is provide students with a higher quality of study and understanding.

-You will benefit from great support throughout your course with tutors to guide and advise you.
-In the same way, Eva López (UOC Technical Manager) and Joan Ferrer (Course Director) will offer you excellent support and guidance.
+Students will benefit from a good deal of support throughout the course with the tutors that are there to guide and advise them.
+Similarly, The technical Service team of the Barcelona Chamber of Commerce - Corporate Campus and Joan Ferrer (Course Director) will offer excellent support and guidance..